PufferFinance/Puffer-Preconf/l1-contracts/docs/scripts.md

 * `setOperatorCommitment(OperatorCommitment memory newCommitment)`
     - Sets the operator's commitment.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "setOperatorCommitment((bytes,uint256))" '["0xnewDelegateKey...",42]'`
     - Note: This initiates the commitment change process.
-The new commitment will not be active until updateOperatorCommitment() is called after the deregistration delay.
+The new commitment will not be active until the deregistration delay amount of time has passed.

-* `updateOperatorCommitment()`
-    - Updates the operator's commitment after the delay period.
-    - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "updateOperatorCommitment()"`
-    - Note: This can only be called after the deregistration delay has passed since setOperatorCommitment() was called.

 * `startDeregisterOperator()`
     - Starts the process of deregistering an operator.